 Whether you’re an expert at painting, cleaning, data entry, marketing, or you name it, your skill sets are always appreciated at the West Ohio Food Bank.

 Volunteers with phone and/or computer skills are needed to assist with filing, mailings, data entry, answering phones and greeting guests.

-The Food Bank relies heavily on community support to help feed the hungry in our 11 county service area.
-Why not host a food or fund drive at your business, school, church, etc?
-Every $1 donated to the West Ohio Food Bank allows us to bring 25 pounds of grocery type items to our docks!
+West Ohio Food Bank relies heavily on community support to help feed the hungry in our 11 county service area.
+Why not host a food or fund drive at your business, school, church, etc.?
+Every $1 donated to the West Ohio Food Bank allows us to provide 6 meals to those in need.

 The backpack program fills the gap left on weekends when children do not have access to after-school breakfasts and/or lunches.
 This program focuses on distributing nutritious, easy to prepare food to children at risk of hunger.
 Help pack the bags or hold a food drive to supply children with weekend meals.